 II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

-(Core

-II.B.3.b) Physician faculty members must:

-II.B.3.b).(1)

-have current certification in the specialty by the

-American Board of \\\\\ or the American Osteopathic

-Board of \\\\\, or possess qualifications judged

-acceptable to the Review Committee.
-(Core)

-[The Review Committee may further specify additional qualifications and/or requirements regarding non-physician faculty members]

-II.B.4.
-Core Faculty

-Core faculty members must have a significant role in the education and supervision of residents and must devote a significant portion of their entire effort to resident education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to residents.
-(Core)
+[The Review Committee may further specify] II.B.3.b) Physician faculty members must: II.B.3.b).(1) have current certification in the specialty by the American Board of or the American Osteopathic Board of, or possess qualifications judged acceptable to the Review Committee. ^(Core) [The Review Committee may further specify additional qualifications and/or requirements regarding non-physician faculty members] II.B.4.
+Core Faculty Core faculty members must have a significant role in the education and supervision of residents and must devote a significant portion of their entire effort to resident education and/or administration, and